muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 ### Optional biter pet type based on enemy evolution

-The second line defines the `biterTypeSelection` which is a table of the type of biter your pet will be based on the evolution of the `enemy` force.
+The `biterTypeSelection` option is a table of the type of biter your pet will be based on the evolution of the `enemy` force.

 The default setting is to have a biter 1 type higher than the enemy can have.